-Self-nealect
+Self-neglect

-Self-neglect is characterised as the behaviour of a person that threatens his/her own health or safety.
+Self-neglect is characterised as the behaviour of a person that threatens their own health or safety.
 Self-neglect generally manifests itself as a refusal or failure to provide himself/herself with adequate food, water, clothing, shelter, personal hygiene, medication (when indicated), and safety precautions.

-The definition of self-neglect excludes a situation in which a mentally competent adult, who understands the consequences of his/her decisions, makes a conscious and voluntary decision to engage in acts that threaten his/her health or safety as a matter of personal choice
+The definition of self-neglect excludes a situation in which a mentally competent adult, who understands the consequences of their decisions, makes a conscious and voluntary decision to engage in acts that threaten their health or safety as a matter of personal choice